erciitb/tss-controls-theory/README.md

 ### Timeline
 - Week 1: Introduction to Control systems and general mathematics.
 Introduction to PID control.
-- Week 2: Very basic python and learning about PID tuning by simulating a PID-based Line Follower using stub code provided using the pygame library.
+- Week 2: Very basic Python and learning about PID tuning by simulating a PID-based Line Follower using stub code provided using the pygame library.
 - Week 3: Introduction to MATLAB and Simulink, with a focus on the key functions required for implementing a controls system.
 Introduction to the problem statement of an inverted pendulum.
 - Week 4: Working on the final assignment.